ASCO Sintering Co. wins 2018 Award of Distinction from MPIF for a high density Stainless Steel component for an irrigation assembly.

-The stainless steel Knob Head was originally considered to be a MIM application.
+The stainless steel Sprinkler Radius Adjuster was originally considered to be a MIM application.
 In working with the end user, ASCO was able to convert this to a PM part that is far more cost effective than MIM technology.
 The sintering process provides strength and torque resistance.
 Controls at five sigma levels assure that the product conforms to all requirements across the high manufacturing volume.
 Making these components as "net shape" without expensive secondary machining operations using PM saves approximately 75% over machining from bar stock.